mitander/rohcstar/README.md

 **Rohcstar is a modern, memory-safe, and performant Rust implementation of the Robust Header Compression (ROHC) framework.**

-The primary goal of Rohcstar is to provide a reliable, extensible, and thoroughly-tested library for header compression, with an initial focus on profiles critical for **LTE/5G networks (e.g., IP/UDP/RTP for VoNR, general UDP/IP traffic)** and other bandwidth-constrained or lossy wireless environments where efficient spectrum use is paramount.

-Rohcstar is being built with a strong emphasis on correctness, security, and resilience against challenging link conditions.
-Its development is tightly coupled with its dedicated fuzzing companion [Drifter](https://github.com/mitander/drifter), ensuring continuous validation from the earliest stages.

 ## Vision & Philosophy

 *   **RFC Adherence & Robustness:** Faithfully implement ROHC standards, focusing on robust context synchronization and recovery mechanisms under packet loss and reordering, critical for wireless network performance.